BraedonHaensel/barkbase/README.md

         python src/app.py
         ```

+    4. You can open the displayed backend URL to view our API documentation

 5. With the backend still running, run the frontend **in a separate terminal**:

     1. Navigate into the `frontend` directory at the root of the repository